 Other important questions could be, what happens if she and her husband passed away unexpectedly?
 Who will take care of her kids and manage their wealth?
 These questions would lead to an estate plan that allows her to protect her loved ones from unanticipated life events.
 I also want to understand what her insurance coverage looks like.
 I want to make sure that if she gets sick or gets injured and can’t work tomorrow, her family doesn’t have to worry about finding money to pay for the mortgage.
 Instead, they can focus on taking care of her and aiding her in her recovery.

 An ongoing relationship with a trusted wealth management advisor can be one of the most beneficial relationships you can have.
 Your financial goals and plan can change over time.
-A good wealth advisor will meet with their client annually or semiannually (and sometimes more) to make sure their client’s financial plan is still intact.
+A good wealth advisor will meet with their client regularly to make sure their client’s financial plan is still intact.
 If anything needs to be modified, they can do so.
 If the client’s financial goals change, they can review them together.

 So if you ask me which stocks to buy, I’ll say: What stocks do you want to buy and why?
 And more importantly, what do you want to do with that money?